Master Productivity: 15 Expert-Approved Daily Tips

 By scheduling when you start a task, you create what psychology calls an “implementation intention,” which makes it more likely you’ll avoid procrastination and start the task.

-By scheduling when you stop a task, you create a mini-deadline that makes people who are deadline-driven work more effectively and avoid distractions.
-It also helps create a checkpoint, so if you can’t get the task done in the time allotted, you can consciously decide whether to keep working on it, to change your approach to the task, or to switch to a more important task.
+By scheduling when you stop a task, you create a mini-deadline that makes deadline-driven people work more effectively and avoid distractions.
+It also helps create a checkpoint, so if you can’t get the task done in the allotted time, you can consciously decide whether to keep working on it, change your approach, or switch to a more important task.

-The benefit I gain when I do this is that I get to work faster and stay more focused while I’m working.
-It also helps me avoid getting too far down rabbit holes, such as what can happen when I’m doing Internet research.
+When I do this, I gain the benefit of working faster and staying more focused.
+It also helps me avoid getting too far down rabbit holes, such as those that can occur when I’m doing Internet research.

-Trevor Lohrbeer -Entrepreneur Founder of Day Optimizer, a mobile + desktop app that helps people convert their daily to-do list into a daily schedule.
+Trevor Lohrbeer is an entrepreneur and the Founder of Day Optimizer, a mobile and desktop app that helps people convert their daily to-do list into a daily schedule.

 Audible AudiobooksGet 1 Free Blink Audiosummary Every Day for Free